New Georeferenced Ashland Map Guide showcases Ashland’s Outdoors

 The new cover of the Ashland Map Guide showcases Sierra Samhammer riding Jaberwocky, a challenging single-track trail in the Ashland Watershed.
 A role model to all female riders, Sierra is a 13-year-old BMX racer and avid mountain bike rider from Medford.
 She has been racing BMX competitively for 8 years, and has captured state championship #1 status 10 times during her short career.
 For the past 4 years, Sierra has competed on the National BMX circuit, traveling around the West Coast and beyond.
 Last season, she won the prestigious Race of Champions, and finished in the top-10 at the Grand Nationals in Tulsa, Oklahoma, which is the final culminating National event of the season.
 When she is not competing against the Expert boys at our local BMX track, Rogue Valley BMX, she can be found riding the incredible trails of Ashland with her friends and family.
 BMX racing can be incredibly intense and competitive, which is why Sierra's time on her mountain bike is so special to her.
 Out on the trail, there's no worry of beating someone to the finish line or being told to "pedal, pedal, pedal", which is a daily occurrence on the track.
 Sierra feels very lucky to have such an amazing outlet in our local trail system, and she hopes to see you out there riding with her soon.

-Thank you to the partners that made it possible: Ashland Parks and Recreation Commission, City of Ashland Public Works, Ashland Forest Resiliency Project, Lomakatski Restoration Project, The Nature Conservancy with technical support from Rogue River-Siskiyou National Forest.
-The Ashland Map Guide is available in print or online at travelashland.com or georeferenced on www.avenzamaps.com .
-If you’d like to request a stack or a box please contact Katharine Cato firstname.lastname@example.org
+Thank you to the partners that made it possible: Ashland Parks and Recreation Commission, City of Ashland Public Works, Rogue River – Siskiyou National Forest who manages the land many of these trails are on, Ashland Woodlands and Trails Association and Ashland Forest Resiliency partners.
+The Ashland Map Guide is available in print, online at travelashland.com or georeferenced on www.avenzamaps.com If you’d like to request a stack or a box please contact Katharine Cato firstname.lastname@example.org

 To receive a copy of the Ashland Map Guide: